 So here I sit, eight weeks later (in the Dominican Republic…don’t judge me!
 We had just booked our trip when the course came up.
-And I was assured by the class administrators that the last week was a recap of all of the previous weeks, which I did attend!), the number one thing I have taken away from the class is that I am only a human, doing the hardestjob on the planet.
+And I was assured by the class administrators that the last week was a recap of all of the previous weeks, which I did attend!).
+And the number one thing I have taken away from the class is that I am only a human, doing the hardest job on the planet.
 And I am not alone.

 I am not alone in my child having tantrums, throwing things and saying mean words that while they may not be completely intentional, they certainly sting.

-I am not alone in having to work to understand my child’s needs.
+We are not alone in having to work to understand our child’s needs.